dbieber/davidbieber.com/hugo/content/snippets/2021-01-03-2020-resolution-check-in.md

 At the start of 2020 [I resolved to communicate publicly 100 times](/snippets/2020-01-01-new-years-resolutions/).
 How did I do?
 I got about 80% of the way there.

-By the number's this is approximately 62 snippets, 8 tech talks, 4 published papers, 1 thesis proposal, 2 videos, and a handful of discussions in public on various Slack-like groups.
+By the numbers, this is approximately 62 snippets, 8 tech talks, 4 published papers, 1 thesis proposal, 2 videos, and a handful of discussions in public on various Slack-like groups.

 | Year | Resolution | Status| Result |
 |------|------------|-------|--------|